Vita

 Research Profile | Current Projects

 In her dissertation, Betty Suh analyzes what strategically relevant information North Korea conveys in its signaling vis-à-vis the US.
 Signaling refers here to public rhetoric and observable actions such as military parades, nuclear or missile tests.
 The empirical focus is on the question how information regarding its nuclear weapons program aim to influence bargaining with the US.
-The working title of the thesis is: Nuclear blackmail and the promise of denuclearization – the role of its nuclear weapons program in North Korea’s signaling vis-à-vis the US.
+The working title of the thesis is: Performing for Deterrence: North Korea’s nuclear doctrine and posture of assured asymmetric escalation.